dunderrrrrr/Asus-RT-AC68U-Hooks/readme.md

 Fetch data with different hooks from your Asus router through this Python script.

 This will probably work with other firmare/versions of the Asus RT-series.
-Following hooks has been found on *Asus RT-AC68U* running *Merlin 384.17_0*.
+Following hooks has been found on **Asus RT-AC68U** running **Merlin 384.17_0**.

 Replace settings in `run.py` and install python requirements `pip install -r requirements.txt`.
-Execute with `$python run.py`.
+Execute with `python run.py`.

-Make sure `user-agent` is set in your payload to `asusrouter-Android-DUTUtil-1.0.0.201`.
+Make sure `user-agent` is set in your header to `asusrouter-Android-DUTUtil-1.0.0.201`.
 If not, the router wont return your token needed to get all data.

 I have not been able to find any of these hooks in any of the router-files.
 Hooks are discovered through the Asus Router App (https://www.asus.com/asus-router-app/) while Wiresharking.